MajorNibbles/AzureDevOpsWorkConnector/README.md

  3. To load the ADO Work Connector, in the toolbar, click View > Other Windows > Azure DevOps Work Connector, the connector will appear and can be docked in any pane, I recommend using it in a portrait pane.
  4. If steps 2.i and 2.ii have been completed correctly you will have a list of Projects available to select from the dropdown box.
 Select one
- 5. Now you can either select a WorkItem, or filter your WorkItems further through either the Team dropdown list, WorkItem Type filters or WorkItem Statuses filters.
-These will both be set by default to any items you entered in part 2.iv and 2.v
+ 5. Now you can either select a WorkItem, or filter your WorkItems further through either the Team/Iteration dropdown lists, WorkItem Type filters, WorkItem Statuses filters, WorkItem Title Filter and WorkItem Assignee Filter.
+The WorkItem Type & Statuses filters will both be set by default to any items you entered in part 2.iv and 2.v
  6. Once you have selected a Work Item all information and comments will be pulled down.
 You can now perform the following actions
 	 1. **Assign yourself to the Work Item**: click the "Assign Myself" button.
 	 2. **Assign someone to the Work Item**: click the "Assign To..." button and enter the assignee name as they appear in ADO.
 	 3. **Select and Update a new State**: Use the State dropdown box to select the require state, and then click "Update State".
 	 4. **Page through Comments**: Three comments are displayed at any one time, if more comments are available pagination options will appear below them, simply click "Previous" or "Next" to scroll through the comments.
 	 5. **Add a new Comment**: To add a new comment first fill out the comments box, then click "Add Comment".
 The new comment will be displayed in the Comments section.
+	 6. **Complete/Un-complete a sub workitem**: Sub workitems can be toggled to be complete or not by simply clicking on the tick box next to their name
+	 7. **Add a new Task to the WorkItem**: Tasks can be added by clicking the Add new Task link, this will pop up an input box.
+Enter the title of your new task in the input box and click OK, this will refresh the WorkItem, allowing you to see the newly created task.

 If you have any questions or suggestions please post them in the Q&A section.

 **Coming Soon:**
-1. Adding a sub Workitem
-2. Add a WorkItem
+1. Add a WorkItem
+2. Increased error handling...